liamstatham/LearningJournal/README.md

   - Azure fundamentals certification
   - 100 Days of code (C#/python)

+### 11/06/21
+  - C#
+  - building and testing reusable components - as utilities
+  - Static classes and members and using them correctly.

 ### 08/06/21
   - Refresh the memory of some older C# projects
   - They definitely need re-doing with everything I've learnt since!